Fatigue in brief

 Five lifestyle tips

 Sometimes lifestyle factors can also impact our sleep and energy levels.
-Here are a few strategizes to consider.
+Here are a few strategies to consider.

 No 1 - Set a regular sleep schedule

-In line with consistent meal and snack timing, our bodies appreciate regularity in our sleep and wake schedule.
-Among university students for example, an irregular bedtime was positively correlated with poor sleep quality.
+In line with consistent meal and snack timing, our bodies appreciate regularity in our sleep and wake schedules.
+Among university students, for example, an irregular bedtime was positively correlated with poor sleep quality.
 Aim to maintain a consistent sleep and wake schedule as able.

 No 2 - Associate the bedroom with sleep